krzykrucz/e-lesson/README.md

 #### Tips
 1. When in doubt - ask domain expert.
-2. Ask your self if given data types is too broad.
+2. Ask yourself if given data type isn't too broad.
 For example, can teacher's name be empty?
 3. See `base-types` library for help